-Yes, Ochoa was using an over-the-counter remedy intended for dehydrated children (think: bad bouts of diarrhea) as a hangover cure.
-And the crazy thing is it worked.
-After drinking half the bottle, her headache and nausea disappeared.
+Yes, the over-the-counter remedy intended for dehydrated children (think: bad bouts of diarrhea) has become a much-touted hangover cure.
+And the crazy thing is this hangover hack works.

 Pedialyte works well as advertised: It helps rehydrate your body.
 And after a night of boozing, we could all use a little help in that department.
-“Alcohol is a diuretic, which means its causes you to produce more urine,” says Danielle Hamo, a registered dietician and licensed nutritionist.
-“That’s why you have to go to the bathroom so much when you drink, and it also means you’re at risk for getting dehydrated.”
+“Alcohol is a diuretic, which means its causes you to produce more urine,” says registered dietitian Danielle Hamo.